ahmeterdem1/ml/README.md

 Loads a weight file specified via "path" to the model.
 This operation must be done without any bias or weight finalization.
 However, layers must be configured before using it.

+### _Model_.readMNIST(path1, path2, path3, path4)

+Reads training/test data/label of MNIST database and returns it in order.
+Paths are in order to training data, training labels, test data, test labels.
+Returned objects are lists of vectors.
+They can be directly used for .singleTrain(), oru you can group them and use them in parallel.

 ### _Model_.finalize(generation="flat", a=-2, b=2)

 This method "finalizes" the model.
 Therefore, it should be called at the end of every other thing.